-for scale-almost every $y\in C_{0}[0,T]$, where $(F*G)_q$ denotes the convolution product of functionals $F$ and $G$ on $C_0[0,T]$.
-Equations \eqref{eq:offt-ocp} and \eqref{eq:ocp-offt} above are natural extensions (to the case on an infinite dimensional Banach space) of the equations \eqref{worthy} and \eqref{eq:F-02}, respectively.
-For an elementary introduction of the analytic Fourier--Feynman transform and the corresponding convolution product, see \cite{SS04}.

-Since then, in \cite{CCKSY05,HPS97-2}, the authors extended the relationships \eqref{eq:offt-ocp} and \eqref{eq:ocp-offt} to the cases between the generalized Fourier--Feynman transform and the generalized convolution associated Gaussian processes on $C_0[0,T]$.
-The definition of the ordinary Fourier--Feynman transform and the corresponding convolution are based on the ordinary Wiener integral, see \cite{HPS95,HPS96,HPS97-1}, and the definition of the generalized Fourier--Feynman and the generalized convolution studied in \cite{CCKSY05,HPS97-2} are based on the generalized Wiener integral \cite{CPS93,PS91}.

-In this section, as applications of the Fubini theorem for the generalized Yeh--Feynman integrals on $C_0(Q)$ we also establish more general relationships, such as \eqref{eq:offt-ocp} and \eqref{eq:ocp-offt}, between the GFYFT and the GCP on the Yeh--Wiener space $C_0(Q)$.
+In this section, as applications of the results in the previous sections, we establish more general relationships, such as \eqref{eq:offt-ocp} and \eqref{eq:ocp-offt}, between the GFYFT and the GCP on the Yeh--Wiener space $C_0(Q)$.

 The following definition of the GCP on $C_{0}(Q)$ is due to Chang and Choi \cite{CC17}.